Skip to main content

 [§ 628.2, paragraph (2)(iv)(B)(4)]

-Does a USDA guarantee on a loan impact its risk weight under the HVCRE rule?
+1. What impact does a USDA guarantee on a loan have on its risk weight under the HVCRE rule?

 [§ 628.32, paragraphs (a)(1)(i)(B) and (a)(1)(ii)]